cschwede/tripleo-swift-ring-tool/README.md

    Note: you need the [tripleo-common/scripts/upload-swift-artifacts][3] tool for this.

-7) Deploy the overcloud using the following templates from this repo:
+7) Deploy the overcloud:

-    openstack overcloud deploy --templates \
+    openstack overcloud deploy --templates
-        -e ~/.tripleo/environments/swift_disks.yaml \
-        -e ~/.tripleo/environments/deployment-artifacts.yaml

-   This will disable the default ring building in TripleO, fetch the rings created by tripleo-swift-ring-tool, and create XFS filesystems on all found blockdevices (except hda/sda/vda).
-There is another template named `templates/storage_policy.yaml`; you can modify this if you need more than one storage policy, for example to use erasure coding.
+   This will deploy an overcloud and
+   - disable the default ring building in TripleO
+   - fetch the rings created by tripleo-swift-ring-tool
+   - create XFS filesystems on all found blockdevices (except hda/sda/vda)
+   - add system uuid hostname aliases

 [1]: https://github.com/openstack/tripleo-quickstart
 [2]: http://docs.openstack.org/developer/tripleo-docs/advanced_deployment/node_placement.html